jdjakub/papers/prog-2022/prog22-manuscript.md

 The distinction between more narrow _programming languages_ and broader _programming systems_ is more subtle.
 Richard Gabriel noted an invisible paradigm shift from the study of "systems" to the study of "languages" in computer science \cite{PLrev}, and this observation informs our distinction here.
 One consequence of the change is that a *language* is often formally specified apart from any specific implementations, while *systems* resist formal specification and are often *defined by* an implementation.
 We recognize programming language implementations as a *small region* of the space of possible systems, at least as far as interaction and notations might go.
 Hence we refer to the *interactive programming system* aspects of languages, such as text editing and command-line workflow.

 \paragraph{Programming systems research.}
-There is renewed interest in programming systems in both industry and research, but the holistic programming systems view is more often adopted in work on non-traditional programming tools:
+There is renewed interest in programming systems in the form of recent non-traditional programming tools:

 - Computational notebooks such as Jupyter simplify data analysis by combining code snippets with text and visual output.
 They are backed by stateful "kernels" and used interactively.
 - "Low code" end-user programming systems allow application development (mostly) through a GUI.
 One example is Coda \cite{CodaWeb}, which combines tables, formulas, and scripts to enable non-technical people to build "applications as documents".